guberArmin/pg5100-exam/README.md

 [Screenshoot of jacoco report](./docs/jacoco.png)
 ## Default data
 - I have initialized database with 15 cards.
-- In addition to cards there are some other users:
+- In addition to cards there are some default users:
   - **Username**: `kitkat` **Password**: `123123`
   - **Username**: `lollipop` **Password**: `123123`
   - **Username**: `oreo` **Password**: `123123`